Michael Corinthos: Cover up and prison (2009–2010)

-Michael is sentenced to 5 years in prison, with the possibility of parole in 2 years witch is a minimum sentence for taking a life.
+Michael is sentenced to 5 years in prison, with the possibility of parole in 2 years which is a minimum sentence for taking a life.
 He was forced to go in alone.
 Some of the prisoners give him trouble because he is Sonny's son, but one man named Carter (Josh Wingate) protects him.
 However, on May 21, Carter warns Michael and decides that he must repay him for protecting him.
 Michael fights him off, but Carter returns that night and tells Michael to "pay up" as he corners him.
 In the next episode, Jason discovers a nearly catatonic Michael and realizes something is wrong.
 Jason tries to help him cope without actually acknowledging what he believes happened.
 Michael is in denial when Jason finally questions him about the incident and he blames himself for "everything," by rehashing Claudia's murder.
 Hints are dropped, but Michael never confirms anything.
 Joe Diliberto of Soap Opera Digest acknowledged that the storyline, which started out pretty straightforward, started to become very vague.
 Duell admitted that "As the actor playing him, I play it a certain way; how I feel [events] played out, so it's still a mystery."
 Before any confirmation, Guza said the "focus right now is on the horrific experience of an 18- or 19-year-old who is thrown into a terrible situation like this."
 He didn't want to make the story so specific so soon, but said the story could go in that direction.
 Michael has to deal at some point, but because of who Michael is, and who his father is, it is expected that he would get unwanted attention and attacks.
 Guza also revealed that Michael would get out of prison relatively quickly, but whatever happened to him would "fester."
 It is later revealed that Jason's rival, the crazed artist Franco (James Franco) sent Carter after Michael in prison.
 Though by this time, nothing has been confirmed, Jason believes Michael was raped.